codenvy/docs/src/main/_docs/admin-guide/admin-cli.md

 *start*

 Starts Codenvy and its services using `docker-compose`.
-If the system cannot find a valid configuration it will perform a `codenvy init`.
-Every `start` and `restart` will run a `codenvy config` to generate a new configuration set using the latest configuration.
+If the system cannot find a valid configuration it will perform a `init`.
+Every `start` and `restart` will run a `config` to generate a new configuration set using the latest configuration.
 The starting sequence will perform pre-flight testing to see if any ports required by Codenvy are currently used by other services and post-flight checks to verify access to key APIs.

 -----